hanikamee/Blue-Team/SIEM/Analysis and Hunting.md

 5) Query: `index=botsv1 earliest=0 sourcetype=stream:dns hostname{} = *.ru`

-Searching for the IPs that made the connections to the Russian domains shows 2 private IPs: **192.168.250.100**, **192.168.250.20**
+Filtering for connections to .ru domains shows two internal hosts responsible for these: **192.168.250.100** and **192.168.250.20**.

 ![private IPs](Private_IPs.png)

 6) Query: `index=botsv1 earliest=0 sourcetype=stream:dns | stats  count by dest_port`

-Searching for the destination ports associated with the DNS connections yields **121** unique results (120 non DNS port). **Port 137** (**Netbios**) is the highest used port with 86893 events
+This query shows **121** unique destination ports used in DNS-related traffic (many non-DNS ports).
+The highest usage is port **137** (**NetBIOS**) with **86,893** events.

 ![Destination_Ports](Destination_Ports.png)

 7) Query: `index=botsv1 earliest=0 srccountry=Ukraine action=allowed`

-Searching for inbound connection events from Ukraine in the Fortigate sourcetype shows 193 allowed connections with destination port as 80 (http)
+Looking at allowed inbound connections from Ukraine in the FortiGate logs, there were **193** connections, all targeting destination port **80** (**HTTP**).

 ![Ukraine](src_country.png)

+### Summary
+This initial investigation provided visibility into the network’s DNS activity and potential outbound communications to suspicious domains, including .ru TLDs.
+Further analysis should focus on the systems 192.168.250.100 and 192.168.250.20, as they exhibit possible indicators of compromise through their external connections.

+### MITRE Mapping
+**MITRE ATT&CK:** T1071.004 – Application Layer Protocol: DNS